-Light-weight Robotics has been a central research topic at the DLR Institute of Robotics and Mechatronics for more than 20 years.
+Light-weight Robotics has been a central research topic at the Institute of Robotics and Mechatronics for more than 20 years.

 To turn the dream of a robot with a payload to mass ratio of 1:1 into reality, a novel approach was taken: Instead of ensuring the necessary positioning accuracy for assembly and service tasks by a very rigid and therefore voluminous and heavy structure, the light-weight robot can feel the correct positions at the workpiece like a human worker.
 In the case of a classical ‚peg in hole‘ problem for example, the assembly position is approximated on a millimetric scale until contact is reached.
 Afterwards the exact assembly position is identified by a search movement using the integrated sensors.